murilloeng/Canvas/README.md

 ### Setup in Windows

-The MSVC C++ compiler is used for the build and debugging.
+The MSVC C++ compiler is used for building and debugging.
 Be sure to have it [installed](https://visualstudio.microsoft.com/vs/community/) and [available](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022) in the path.
 All used external libraries are packed with the code.

 Generate an executable (make.exe) that will be used to build the code: `win\make.bat`